 The shim contains the SUSE UEFI CA key which is the base of the SUSE UEFI secure boot trust chain.

-SUSE will update the shim to block binaries signed by the up to now used SUSE UEFI signing key.
+SUSE updated the shim to block binaries signed by the up to now used SUSE UEFI signing key.

 Microsoft will publish a UEFI DBX revocation database to revoke older versions of shims to remove ability of loading older grub2 versions.